Application of the 3-Loop FlexibleEFTHiggs Method to the MSSM and the NMSSM: Application to the

 \subsubsection{Dependence on \boldmath$\mu$ and \boldmath$m_A$}

-In figure~\ref{fig:Mh_Mu_MA}, we show the dependence of $M_h$ on the $\DRbarPrime$ CP-odd \MSSM\ Higgs mass $m_A$ (left panel) and on the $\mu$-parameter (right panel) for $\MS=3\unit{TeV}$, $\tan\beta=20$ and $x_t=-2.2$.
-We find that a variation of $m_A$, even by orders of magnitude, has no significant impact on $M_h$.
+In Figure~\ref{fig:Mh_Mu_MA}, we show the dependence of $M_h$ on the $\DRbarPrime$ CP-odd \MSSM\ Higgs mass $m_A$ (left panel) and on the $\mu$-parameter (right panel) for $\MS=3\unit{TeV}$, $\tan\beta=20$ and $x_t=-2.2$.
+We find that a variation of $m_A$, even by orders of magnitude, has no large impact on $M_h$ for the chosen value of $\tan\beta$.
+For smaller values of $\tan\beta$, a more relevant dependence can occur, this would however also require significantly larger $\MS$ in order to obtain sufficiently large corrections to $M_h$.
 In contrast, a variation of $\mu$ between $-5\unit{TeV}$ and $5\unit{TeV}$ leads to a mild change in $M_h$ of about $1\unit{GeV}$, where larger $|\mu|$ imply smaller $M_h$.
 These results are fully in accordance with numerous analyses performed in the past \cite{Chankowski:1992er,Dabelstein:1994hb,Carena:1995bx,Heinemeyer:1998np}.
 For both dependencies, the corresponding uncertainty remains nearly constant with a numerical value of about $0.8\unit{GeV}$.
 Merely for large $\mu$, a slightly increased uncertainty can be noticed.

-We note that the shown parameter regions in figure~\ref{fig:Mh_Mu_MA} contain points with very split \SUSY\ mass spectra.
+We note that the shown parameter regions in Figure~\ref{fig:Mh_Mu_MA} contain points with very split \SUSY\ mass spectra.
 At the same time we find that the predictions of $M_h$ with the \FEFTH\ method is numerically stable in these regions.
 Nontheless, in regions with large, positive $x_t$ and $m_A \ll M_S$, negative $m_A^2$ may occur during the renormalization group running and the \FEFTH\ calculation breaks down.
-This issue has been discussed in ref.~\cite{Harlander:2019dge} in the context of a fixed-order $\DRbarPrime$ calculation.
+This issue has been discussed in Ref.~\cite{Harlander:2019dge} in the context of a fixed-order $\DRbarPrime$ calculation.
 To study such regions with tachyonic $m_A$ an effective field theory with a light $m_A$ could be beneficial.